learuis/qmbot/README.md

-# VeramaBot
+# Quest Master Bot
-A discord bot for Conan Exiles
+A discord bot for Quest Master